datopian/ckan-cloud-operator/README.md

 Verify you are connected to the correct cluster

 ```
-ckan-cloud-operator cluster-info
+ckan-cloud-operator cluster info
 ```

 ## Usage

-Use the CLI help messages or the [CLI source code](ckan_cloud_operator/cli.py) for the reference documentation and usage examples.
+Use the CLI help messages for the reference documentation and usage examples.

 ```
 ckan-cloud-operator --help